How to Measure Your Personal Growth Goals

 No matter what would make you happiest, the journey is just as important as the destination.
 And the journey is best accomplished by setting achievable goals along the way.

-In order to get where you want to be, you should actively check in on your personal growth goals to ensure you’re actually making progress and staying on track.
+In order to get where you want to be, you should actively check in on your personal growth goals to ensure you’re actually making progress and staying on track, and measuring your success.

 Knowing how to measure your personal growth can not only help prevent you from feeling discouraged about not achieving your goals immediately but also help you recognize and reward your progress in order to motivate yourself.